Vetulicola

-Vetulicola is a genus of extinct marine animals discovered from the Cambrian of China.
-It is the eponymous member of the enigmatic phylum Vetulicolia, which is of uncertain affinities but may belong to the deuterostomes.
-The name was derived from Vetulicola cuneata, the first species described by Xian-guang Hou in 1987 from the Lower Cambrian Chiungchussu Formation in Chengjiang, China.
+Vetulicola is an extinct genus of marine animal discovered from the Cambrian of China.
+It is the eponymous member of the enigmatic taxon Vetulicolia, which is of uncertain affinities but may belong to the deuterostomes.
+The name was derived from Vetulicola cuneata, the first species described by Hou Xian-guang in 1987 from the Lower Cambrian Chiungchussu Formation in Chengjiang, China.